 - About report security

 - Restricting user access

-- Allowing selected user actions

-- Hiding a worksheet

-- Hiding formula results

-- Using file encryption

 - About SmartSheet security

 About report security

 BIRT Spreadsheet Designer supports many types of report security to help ensure the integrity of data in your report.
 For example, you can lock cells to prevent users from changing, moving, or deleting important data.
 You can also deliver a customizable report that shows a user only the data appropriate to her business role, based upon her login credential.